richliao/SketchToFace/README.md

 #Conclusion and ideas
 It will make sense to add another one hot label as input, such as Male vs. Female, ethnicity etc so that it can maximize the benefit of conditional adversarial network.

 Also, the network only works when the input and target images are very well aligned.
 I initally were going after other data sources but that project failed miserably.
 The results of this dataset showed me what the capacity and limitation of the network are.
 After this, I plan to study further and see if I can come up with better discriminator network.
+If I have further work done, I'll update this page or you can go to my [blog](richliao.github.io) for further information.